Code point: In character encoding

+In Unicode

 For Unicode, the particular sequence of bits is called a code unit – for the UCS-4 encoding, any code point is encoded as 4-byte (octet) binary numbers, while in the UTF-8 encoding, different code points are encoded as sequences from one to four bytes long, forming a self-synchronizing code.
 See comparison of Unicode encodings for details.

 Code points are normally assigned to abstract characters.
 An abstract character is not a graphical glyph but a unit of textual data.
 However, code points may also be left reserved for future assignment (most of the Unicode code space is unassigned), or given other designated functions.

 The distinction between a code point and the corresponding abstract character is not pronounced in Unicode but is evident for many other encoding schemes, where numerous code pages may exist for a single code space.

 History

+The concept of a code point dates to the earliest standards for digital information processing and digital telecommunications.

-The concept of a code point is part of Unicode's solution to a difficult conundrum faced by character encoding developers in the 1980s.
+In Unicode, code points are part of Unicode's solution to a difficult conundrum faced by character encoding developers in the 1980s.
 If they added more bits per character to accommodate larger character sets, that design decision would also constitute an unacceptable waste of then-scarce computing resources for Latin script users (who constituted the vast majority of computer users at the time), since those extra bits would always be zeroed out for such users.
 The code point avoids this problem by breaking the old idea of a direct one-to-one correspondence between characters and particular sequences of bits.